kripod/css-homogenizer/README.md

     _Using either [modern-normalize](https://github.com/sindresorhus/modern-normalize) or [@csstools/normalize.css](https://github.com/csstools/normalize.css) is optional but recommended to fix common browser inconsistencies._

-2. Include the following global styles **in order, before any custom CSS:**
+2. Include the following styles **in the order below, before any custom CSS:**

     ```js
     import "modern-normalize/modern-normalize.css";
-    import "css-homogenizer/reset.css";
+    import "css-homogenizer/reset.css"; // or "css-homogenizer/reset-scoped.css"
     import "css-homogenizer/base.css";
     ```

-    Embed the snippet or parts of it according to your framework/workflow documentation.
+    You may adopt each stylesheet one by one.

-    Plain `<link>` tags may also be used, but make sure to review [performance guidelines](https://csswizardry.com/2018/11/css-and-network-performance/) carefully.
+    Please refer to your framework’s guidelines for importing CSS files at the top level.
+Plain `<link>` tags may also be used, but be aware of the [performance costs](https://csswizardry.com/2018/11/css-and-network-performance/).

 ## What's included?